Demand at currency auction of Azerbaijan's Central Bank goes up

-BAKU, Azerbaijan, January 30.
-The Central Bank of Azerbaijan (CBA) has held the next currency auction with the participation of the State Oil Fund of Azerbaijan (SOFAZ), Trend reports, referring to CBA.
+BAKU, Azerbaijan, February 1.
+The Central Bank of Azerbaijan (CBA) has held the next currency auction, Trend reports, referring to CBA.

 The weighted average exchange rate after the auction amounted to 1.7 AZN/1 USD.